Build Your Registry¶

 - Detect your tech stack (React, Node, Python, etc.)

-- Offer to connect to the official registry
+- Offer to connect to a Git or local registry

 - Generate your